F.M. Kirby Neurobiology Center

 Program Coordinator II

 Katie helps in the planning and execution of the Neurobiology Seminar Series and Lab Results Talks for the Kirby Center.
-She helps with general administrative tasks for the Kirby as well as social media and website updates.
+She helps with general administrative tasks, including purchasing and reimbursements, for the Kirby.
+She does the communications updates both internally and externally via social media, website updates, and the quarterly Kirby newsletter.

 Email Katie Rogers >